Conversational AI: Flow Modeling

 Notable remarks

-My contract concluded just before the strategy pivot.
+My contract concluded successfully just prior to the strategy pivot.